Trajectory Optimization for Unknown Maneuvering Target Tracking with Bearing-only Measurements: Problem Statement

 \subsection{Objectives}

-The overall goal of this work is to track a maneuvering target by trajectory optimization for the AUV based on bearing measurements.
-To track a target with a unknown model, we first solve the {\it learning-based target tracking} problem to achieve simultaneous motion learning and tracking with online collected nonlinear bearing data.
+The overall goal of this work is to track an unknown maneuvering target by trajectory optimization for the AUV based on bearing measurements.
+No information transmitted from the target to the AUV can be used.
+The AUV stores all collected data and processes them locally online onboard so that our method is communication-free and communication delay can be avoided.

+To track a target with an unknown model, we first solve the {\it learning-based target tracking} problem to achieve simultaneous motion learning and tracking with online collected nonlinear bearing data.
 Sequentially, we solve the {\it trajectory optimization} problem to overcome the limitation on discernibility of target motion patterns in bearing-only target tracking, thereby achieving accurate tracking.

-1) (Learning-based target tracking) For each time instant $t_{k}$, using the online collected data set $\mathcal{D}_{c:k}$, design a learning-based predictor $\mu_k(\cdot)$ to predict positions of the target for all time instants in $\mathcal{T}_{k} = \{t_{k}, \dots, t_{k+n}\}$, where $n$ is the length of prediction horizon.
+1) (Learning-based target tracking) For each time instant $t_{k}$, using the online collected data set $\mathcal{D}_{0:k}$, design a learning-based predictor $\mu_k(\cdot)$ to predict positions of the target for all time instants in $\mathcal{T}_{k} = \{t_{k}, \dots, t_{k+n}\}$, where $n$ is the length of prediction horizon.

 2) (Trajectory optimization) To decrease the tracking error, at each time instant $t_k$ and with the predicted target motion, optimize the AUV's trajectory $\big(\boldsymbol{x}(t), \tau(t)\big)$ of the AUV in the future time interval $[t_{k}, t_{k+p}]$ with $p \leq n$ as the length of planning horizon under input constraints.